How do we diagnose fungal disease? - Part 1

 Microscopy and fungal culture

 Often, confirming the diagnosis of a fungal infection relies on visualising and culturing the organism.
 Therefore, the first step in mycological laboratory diagnostics is microscopy whenever appropriate for the sample type.
-This is done alongside with culture.
-Microscopy can provide a rapid confirmation of presence of fungi and the type seen (yeast/mould) which is very useful for guiding antifungal therapy.
+This is done alongside culture.
+Microscopy can provide a rapid confirmation of presence of fungi and the type seen (yeast/mould), which is very useful for guiding antifungal therapy.

 Most fungi can be grown in a similar fashion to bacteria.
 However, some fungi are difficult to culture and it is not rare that fungal culture fails to recover the organism even if some were seen in microscopy.
 This is often due to incorrect processing or inadequate periods of incubation.
 Some fungal pathogens have specific growth requirements and they can only be detected if grown appropriately.
 It is therefore essential to communicate with the laboratory if a fungal diagnosis is suspected, so that the appropriate techniques can be used.